zenflow/echoenglishschool.com/README.md

 2. Clone your fork onto your local machine (`git clone https://github.com/<your username/apos-my-site`)
 3. `cd` into the repo on your local machine (`cd apos-my-site`)
 4. Install dependencies (`npm install`)
+5. Copy contents of [`.env.example`](./.env.example) into `.env`
+   - These defaults are good for local development, and you can edit this file at any time.
+   - *Please be aware* If you want to change `APOS_MONGODB_URI`, that value is overridden in `docker-compose.yml`, used when running the app in Docker.

 ### Tasks